Alfa Practik 9 sewing machine review

-- The quirky looks, and the soft-touch controls.
+- The quirky looks (yes they did grow on me), and the soft-touch controls.

 - The accuracy of the needle-threader – it hits the spot every time.

-- The additional presser foot lift is high, giving over 1cm of potential.
+- The additional presser foot lift is high, giving over 1cm of space.

 - Spacious working area, even without the extension table

 - It’s quick and easy to change the stitch type, length or width

 - illuminated display panel shows what setting you’ve selected.

 - LED light illuminates the working area well but isn’t dazzling